supersu097/mycrawler/README.md

 ```
 A list of addresses to send this mail to.
 A bare string will be treated as a list with 1 address.
 ```
-which means I think that if you have several friends that need to receive the message from you,the field of receiver's data type shoud be a List with String.Finally,the filed of pwd is a auth code for mail.126.com in this circumstance for me.
+which means I think that if you have several friends that need to receive the message from you,the field of receiver's data type shoud be a List with String.Finally,the filed of pwd is an auth code for mail.126.com in this circumstance for me.

 # Usage
 Once all steps above you have done,just run one of the scripts which show in this repo to wait lots of 1s to see what will happen.For example: